 There are multiple factors that will determine if a property facing foreclosure can be sold, one of the top factors being how much is still owed on the mortgage.

-Selling the property before you end up with an upside-down mortgage – occurs when the property value is below the amount owed on the mortgage – can potentially give you the opportunity to pay the lender the money you owe in past payments to avoid foreclosure.
+Selling the property before you end up with an upside-down mortgage – this occurs when a property value lies below the amount still owed on its mortgage – is a potential opportunity to avoid foreclosure by paying the lender for overdue payments.

-One option for selling your home to prevent foreclosure is to go through a realtor.
+One option for selling your home to avoid a foreclosure notice is to go through a realtor.
 Although a realtor sale is not ideal in this situation as it can be a lengthy process.
 If you have received a foreclosure notice or are behind on payments, you may be crunched for time and need a fast-tracked sale.